Whis99/Heart_Disease_Prediction/README.md

 - [x] User can enter the medical features.
 - [x] Predict button send the medical datas to the machine learning model.
-- [x] The machine learning model predict the datas and shows the result based on his model.
+- [x] The machine learning model predict the datas and shows the result based on its model.

 ## Demonstration